-Know the stages to stop a cold sore before it appears.
+Know the cold sore stages to stop a cold sore before it appears.

 During the life of a cold sore outbreak, which typically lasts around two weeks, your cold sore will go through five different stages.
 Each stage is unique and the outbreak can be less severe and shortened significantly, by following the right do’s and don’ts for cold sores and their stages.
 Lets get started:

 Stage 1: The Tingle.

 The tingle, otherwise known as the Prodrome stage, is when symptoms first make themselves known.
 Once you are aware of symptoms, it is even more important than normal to avoid sharing liquids or coming into close contact with others.
 The area will begin to get warm and painful, with an itching or tingling sensation being associated.
 This might last a few hours or a full day, and the skin may feel as though it’s tightening.
 The area will become red and swollen because of the inflammation caused by the upcoming infection.
 This is the stage where, if you use InterceptCS™ cold sore prevention, you will eliminate the virus and completely prevent the cold sore from appearing and shorten the time you will have to deal it.

 Stage 2: Blisters

 The Macule, or Blister Stage, is when you can first start to see the cold sore appearing.
 This is a type of hypersensitivity or allergic reaction that occurs in response to the virus.
 They will appear as a group of small, painful lumps that may increase and grow.
 As your body tries to fight the infection, white blood cells rush to the blister.
 When this is happening, the blister is filled with millions of virus cells, which is why it’s important not to try to pop it during this stage.
 One of the more debilitating affects of popping a cold sore during this stage is that it could possibly lead to a cold sore in the eye.
 This stage can last about 2-4 days.